Get the Tata Capital App to apply for Loans & manage your account. Download Now

 The core of the floating rate is typically tied to a benchmark known as the “base rate.”
 This base rate serves as a reference point set by lenders, representing the minimum interest rate they can offer.
 It acts as the starting point for calculating the interest you’ll pay on your loan.

-Why Choose a Variable Interest Rate?
+Why Choose a Floating Interest Rate?

 Market Conditions Forecasting: Imagine you have a hunch that interest rates for home loans are on a downward trajectory.
 By selecting a floating interest rate, you position yourself to benefit from these anticipated decreases.
 As the interest rate drops, the actual cost of your loan also decreases, potentially leading to significant savings over time.